RGring/drlnd_projects/p3/README.md

 # Project Environment Description

-The environment consists of an arm with two joints.
-Furthermore there is a moving blobb, that specifies the target region, that need to be reached by the arm.
-For each timestep the arm is at that target region, it gets a reward of 0.1.
-The goal is to be at that position as many times as possible to maximize the cummulative reward.
+The environment simulates a Tennis match.
+It provides two rackets, that play tennis agianst each other.
+They can execute two different continuous actions.

-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+* moving forward/backwards
-Every entry in the action vector should be a number between -1 and 1.
+* jumping

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+The aim is to bring the ball over the net.
+It results in a reward of +0.1.

-The task is considered to be solved, if the agents reaches a score of 30 or more over 100 consecutive episodes.
+If the ball hits the ground or the net, the agent receives a reward of -0.01.

-There are two differents variants of the environment:
+The observation space consists of 33 variables corresponding to the position and velocity of the ball and racket.
-    * Env1 includes a single arm
+The task is considered to be solved, if a score of 0.5 or more over 100 consecutive episodes.
-    * Env2 includes 20 agents.
-It allows to collect more experiences in a shorter time.
+As score the maximum of both agent should be considered.

 # Installations
 1. Install Python 3